dawg6/bnetapiproxy/README.md

 Environment variables CLIENT_ID and CLIENT_SECRET
 are used to request an access token.
 You can also set the environment variable API_REGION to use a different region (default is "us") for the token request.

 Application can be run as standalone NodeJS application, or built as a Docker image.
+An image is available on Docker Hub at https://hub.docker.com/r/dawg6/bnetapiproxy/

 ## Build